citusdata/citus_docs/performance/performance_tuning.rst

 .. note::

   Note that when citus.explain_all_tasks is enabled, EXPLAIN plans are retrieved sequentially, which may take a long time for EXPLAIN ANALYZE.
-Also a remote EXPLAIN may error out when explaining a broadcast join while the shards for the small table have not yet been fetched.
-An error message is displayed advising to run the query first.

 .. _scaling_out_performance: